oracle-livelabs/multicloud/tomcat-verrazzano/access-verrazzano/access-verrazzano.md

 In this lab, you will:

 * Explore the Rancher console.
+* Explore the Prometheus console.
 * Explore the Grafana console.
 * Explore the OpenSearch Dashboards.
-* Explore the Prometheus console.
-* Explore the Rancher console.
 * Explore the Kiali console.
+* Explore the Keycloak console.

 ### Prerequisites

 * Kubernetes (OKE) cluster running on the Oracle Cloud Infrastructure.
 * Verrazzano installed on a Kubernetes (OKE) cluster.
-* Deployed Helidon *quickstart-mp* application.
+* Deployed tomcat sample application.

 ## Task 1: Explore the Rancher Console